 - May-December Romance: The romance between Flint and Rayna would be an extreme version of this.
 He is over 6000 years old.
 She's maybe not even a year old.

-- No, Captain Kirk, I Expect You To Dine: Flint invites Kirk and co. in for brandy and later, dinner.
+- No, Mr. Bond, I Expect You to Dine: Flint invites Kirk and co. in for brandy and later, dinner.

 - Reality Changing Miniature: Flint reduces the Enterprise to a tiny model, which puts the crew into suspended animation.

 - Recycled In Space: It's The Tempest in space — except when it's Bluebeard in space.

 - Robotic Reveal: Spock tries to prevent Kirk from finding out the truth, knowing what it will do to his fragile human mind.
 Kirk soon finds the Rayna duplicates, revealing the truth.

 - Shout-Out: Rayna's last name Kapec is a reference to Karel Capek, the sci-fi writer who coined the term "robot" with his play R.U.R..